-Here are 5 sales coaching tips for remote teams.
+Here are 5 sales training tips for remote teams.

 You’re never able to force your sales employees to complete training and coaching programs, but it’s even harder to ensure it happens when your employees aren’t under your nose.
 Although incentives and reminders can help, you’ll get a lot further if employees actually enjoy your sales coaching sessions.

-Today’s technology means that you can use gamification, produce video-game-style sales coaching challenges, and create leaderboards that encourage friendly competition between individuals and teams.
+Today’s technology means that you can use sales training gamification, produce video-game-style sales coaching challenges, and create leaderboards that encourage friendly competition between individuals and teams.

 AI programs learn from the user, so they become increasingly tailored the more someone practices.
-When you use an AI-powered sales coaching program, you can provide truly personalized and customized training that matches each employee’s strengths and weaknesses
+When you use an AI sales training program, you can provide truly personalized and customized training that matches each employee’s strengths and weaknesses.

 AI also enables you to create a realistic sales scenario so that employees can practice their pitches and receive instant feedback.
 Coaching employees to confidence and fluency in their pitches is the most challenging aspect of sales training, but AI allows them to repeat their pitch over and over again until they meet your standards.